younes-damouna/gad-lift/README.md

 >
 > With **GadLift**, we're not just lifting gadgets - we're elevating your home living experience.
 Welcome to a world of convenience, welcome to **GadLift**. 🚀

 <br><br>

 <!-- Tech Stacks -->
 <img src="./readme/title3.svg"/>

+###  **GadLift**  is built using the following technologies:

+- This project uses the [Flutter app development framework](https://flutter.dev/).
+Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on different platforms including mobile, desktop, Linux, Android, IOS,MacOs, Windows and the web.
+- The admin panel is done using [React.js](https://react.dev/).
+React.js is a JavaScript library for building single-page applications out of individual pieces called components.
+- To send  notifications, the app uses the [firebase_messaging ](https://pub.dev/packages/firebase_messaging) package which supports Android, iOS.

+- For the backend side the project done with [NestJS](https://nestjs.com/) which is a progressive Node.js framework that helps build server-side applications.
+Nest extends [Node.js](https://nodejs.org/en) frameworks like Express or Fastify adding modular organization and a wide range of other libraries to take care of repetitive tasks.
+It’s open-source, uses [TypeScript](https://www.typescriptlang.org/), and it is a very versatile Node.js framework for building backend systems.
+It helps scale Node.js servers and supports several databases.

+- The project uses [MongoDB](https://www.mongodb.com/).
+Which is an open-source, nonrelational database management system (DBMS) that uses flexible, JSON-like documents instead of traditional tables and rows to process and store various forms of data12.
+As a NoSQL database solution, MongoDB provides an elastic data storage model that enables users to store and query multivariate data types with ease.

+- The app uses the font ["Zen Dots"](https://fonts.google.com/specimen/Zen+Dots) as its main font, and the design of the app adheres to the material design guidelines.

+<br><br>

 > We designed GadLift app using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.